Taniyachouhaniitm/Email_Generator/README.md

 1. User pastes a **job posting URL**
 2. App scrapes and cleans the job description
-3. Portfolio projects are loaded from CSV
+3. Portfolio are loaded from CSV
 4. LLM generates a **custom cold email** following a professional structure
 5. Email is displayed and ready to send

----

-## 📌 Example Use Cases

-* Cold emailing recruiters
-* Freelance outreach
-* Startup partnership emails
-* Internship & job applications

----

-## 🔮 Future Improvements

-* Resume PDF parsing
-* Email tone selection (formal / friendly / persuasive)
-* LinkedIn message generation
-* Email export (Gmail / Outlook)
-* Vector DB–based portfolio ranking

 ---

 ## 👩‍💻 Author